szczekulskij/CSE222A-project/README.md

 * TLDR - After countless hours of trying we scraped the Video Streaming.
 Although setting up Apache website to stream video was simple enough, chromimum on AWS refued to cooperate

+#### Fairness experiments
+* Run two `iperf3` sessions on server.
+Run them on different ports using `iperf3 -s -p 5200` & `iperf3 -s -p 5203`
+* Now connect to both of them from the client using `iperf3 -c 172.31.28.16 -t 120 -p 5200` & `iperf3 -c 172.31.28.16 -t 120 -p 5203`
+* Record data using a new shell script: `utils/ss_shell_script_fairness.sh`
+* To kill any iperf3 sessions in the background: `sudo pkill iperf3`

 ## Data analyses
 Data was gathered by setting loss rate and networking protocol on both serer & client.
 Filenames for non-fairness comparison: